PubuduLasith093/Robust-ensemble-ML-model-ERG-SVC-for-Phishing-Attacks-Detection/README.md

 This code includes all feature reduction techniques used for the experiments.

 *ERG-SVC model.ipynb* -
-This code includes the code for proposed ensemble model (ERG-SVC)
+This code includes the code for proposed ensemble model (ERG-SVC).